 Don MacMillan, Faculty Registrar

-Khuong Doan, Associate Registrar, Student Services and Records
+Khuong Doan, Associate Registrar, Student Services & Records

-Dan Pettigrew, Associate Registrar, Director of Administrative Information System
+Dan Pettigrew, Associate Registrar, Information Systems, and Director of Administrative Systems

 Rosemary Guido, Assistant Registrar, Admissions

-Pierina Filippone, Assistant Registrar, Scholarships and Financial Aid
+Pierina Filippone, Assistant Registrar, Scholarships & Financial Aid

 FIRST YEAR OFFICE

-Cori Hanson, Assistant Director, First-year Student Success and Transition
+Emzhei Chen, Assistant Director, First-year Student Success & Transition & TrackOne Advisor

 Upper-year students should contact their academic advisors for assistance related to their programs.
 Academic advisors can provide detailed guidance regarding course selections and options for your specific program, as well as assistance in interpreting Faculty policies and procedures.